 How to work with the City

-- All City offices are closed to the public.
-The City continues all operations and staff can be reached by phone, email and online.
+- All City offices are open with limited services available in-person.
+The City continues to strongly encourage residents to conduct business by phone, email and online.

-- During the declared State of Emergency, questions to City departments can be still be answered by phone or the “live chat” function on the City’s website at cityofhoodriver.gov/.The City’s main phone number: 541-386-1488, department direct lines can be found on the bottom of the website.
+- Questions to City departments can be still be answered by phone or the “live chat” function on the City’s website at cityofhoodriver.gov/.The City’s main phone number: 541-386-1488, department direct lines can be found on the bottom of the website.

 Payments to the City